Rudd-O/ansible-samples/prosodyxmpp/README.md

 of the server most compatible with [excellent features of modern chat clients such as Conversations](https://github.com/siacs/Conversations/blob/master/README.md#xmpp-features).

-See the file `vars/xmpp.xml` for more information on how to configure the playbook.
+See the file `vars/xmpp.yml` for more information on how to configure the playbook.
 You may have to configure your Ansible's `hash_behavior` to `merge` dictionaries.

+## Prerequisites

-## Firewall notes
+### Firewall notes

 You will need to open TCP ports: